2i2c-org/2i2c-org.github.io/content/authors/sarah-gibson/_index.md

 ---

 Sarah Gibson is an Open Source Infrastructure Engineer at 2i2c, an open source contributor and advocate.
-She holds more than 2 years of experience as a Research Engineer at a national institute for data science and artificial intelligence, as well as holding a core contributor role in the open source projects [Binder](https://jupyter.org/binder), [JupyterHub](https://jupyter.org/hub), and [_The Turing Way_](https://the-turing-way.netlify.app/).
+She holds more than two years of experience as a Research Engineer at a national institute for data science and artificial intelligence, as well as holding a core contributor role in the open source projects [Binder](https://jupyter.org/binder), [JupyterHub](https://jupyter.org/hub), and [_The Turing Way_](https://the-turing-way.netlify.app/).
 Sarah is passionate about working with domain experts to leverage cloud computing in order to accelerate cutting-edge, data-intensive research and disseminating the results in an open, reproducible and reusable manner.

 Sarah holds a Fellowship with the [Software Sustainability Institute](https://software.ac.uk) and advocates for best software practices in research.
 She is a member of the [mybinder.org operating team](https://jupyterhub-team-compass.readthedocs.io/en/latest/team.html#jupyterhub-team) and maintains infrastructure supporting over 150k launches of reproducible computational environments per week.
-She has also mentored projects through 2 cohorts of the [Open Life Science](https://openlifesci.org) programme, imparting lived experience of her skills participating and leading in open science projects.
+She has also mentored projects through two cohorts of the [Open Life Science](https://openlifesci.org) programme, imparting lived experience of her skills participating and leading in open science projects.